 In these tests we will assess your child’s academic potential or Intelligence testing and we will supplement this with achievement tests to assess the child’s level of reading, writing, spelling, and ability to do math.

-The Diagnostic Assessment is designed to specific tailor the tests to questions or concerns you may have about your child.
-There may be some observable concerns but it is difficult to fully comprehend what is happening.
+The Diagnostic Assessment is designed to individually tailor the tests to questions or concerns you may have about your child.
 This assessment helps to identify problem areas and diagnose your child based on international criteria.

 We use a variety of assessment tools to diagnose Autism, Autism Spectrum Disorder (ASD), Pervasive Development Disorder (PDD), and Asperger Syndrome.